bunkerity/bunkerweb/docs/plugins.md

     When using the [Swarm integration](integrations.md#swarm), plugins must be written to the volume mounted on `/data/plugins` into the scheduler container.

     !!! info "Swarm volume"
         Configuring a Swarm volume that will persist when the scheduler service is running on different nodes is not covered is in this documentation.
-We will assume that you have a shared folder mounted on `/shared` accross all nodes.
+We will assume that you have a shared folder mounted on `/shared` across all nodes.

     The first thing to do is to create the plugins folder :